ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### Usage

 For transient errors you can use the Kubernetes Cronjob defined in the [generic service helm chart](https://github.com/ministryofjustice/hmpps-helm-charts/tree/main/charts/generic-service#retrying-messages-on-a-dead-letter-queue) to automatically retry all DLQ messages.
 The Cronjob is configured to run every 10 minutes before [an alert triggers for the age of the DLQ message](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/09-prometheus-sqs-sns.yaml#L13).

+##### :warning: The unauthenticated retry-all-dlqs endpoint is deprecated.
+Please use the [Error Visibility Timeout configuration](#error-visibility-timeouts) to retry for longer before using the DLQ.

 Unrecoverable errors should be fixed such that they no longer fail and are not sent to the DLQ.
 In the meantime these can be removed by purging the DLQ to prevent the alert from firing.